baderbenlhachemi/angular-demo/README.md

 ### 5. Data Binding:

-A mechanism for coordinating the parts of a template with the parts of a component.
+A mechanism for coordinating (synchronizing) the parts of a template with the parts of a component.

 Facilitates the synchronization of data between the model (application data) and the view (UI), enabling automatic updates to the view based on changes in the model.